 The Litter-Robot 4 also shares with its predecessor a very large silhouette.
 Anyone living with cats in a small apartment should measure first, and have a good sense of whether they have enough room to accommodate the Litter-Robot.

-While we think the Litter-Robot 4 is worth the wait, the Litter-Robot 3 Connect is still a high quality product.
-It's a little larger (more than 2 inches wider), less attractively designed, and a little louder, but the reduced price and immediate availability makes the previous Litter-Robot model worth your consideration.
+While we think the Litter-Robot 4 is a substantial improvement over its predecessor, the Litter-Robot 3 Connect is still a high quality product.
+It's a little larger (more than 2 inches wider), less attractively designed, and a little louder, but the reduced price might make the previous Litter-Robot model worth your consideration.
 Read our comprehensive review for more details.

 The Whisker Litter-Robot 4 is available in both white and black.
-You can opt for a slotted "handle" on the front, or an optional step for easier climbing (Whisker has also announced an accessory ramp, but it is not yet available).
+You can opt for a slotted "handle" on the front, or an optional step for easier climbing (Whisker has also announced an accessory ramp, but it won't be available until 2023).
 In addition to the 1-year warranty, there's also a 90-day trial period, where you can test out the Litter-Robot 4 in your own home, risk free.

 Cool, minimalist design